 A scarab beetle is one of the many species belonging to the family of dung beetle.
-Belonging to the Scarabidae family, this beetle is mainly known for feeding as well as inhabiting dung.
+Belonging to the Scarabaeidae family, this beetle is mainly known for feeding as well as inhabiting dung.
 It has the capacity to bury in the ground, around 250 times the massive amount of dung than its own weight, in a single night.
-They turn the dung into balls of spherical shape and roll to the ground for feeding purpose or turn it as a brooding chamber.
+They turn the dung into balls of spherical shape and roll it to the ground for feeding purposes or turn it as a brooding chamber.

 In the ancient period, the Egyptians were scared of this beetle, as its emergence was unknown.
 This self-creation of this beetle gave it the status of the Egyptian God Khephri/ Khephri/ Khepera, also known as Atum or Sun God Ra, who is believed to have emerged from nothing.
 Hence, the scarab beetle is believed as a symbol of creation and regeneration that imparts the idea of renewal, transformation and resurrection.

 The Sun God Ra and the Egyptian Scarab Beetle

 In their olden days, the Egyptians believed the sun was refreshed each day prior to appearing on the horizon by the Sun God Ra.
 It was taken into another world after the sunset to undergo the process of renewal for the next day.
 Hence, the Egyptian scarab beetle possessed a sacred or holy status among these people.
 In the ancient hieroglyphs of Egypt, the scarab beetle image alludes to “to transform” or “to become”.

 Egyptian Scarabs Related to the Ancient Egyptians Funeral Rites